NOTE: The rules below were approved by the Mount Marathon Race Committee in early 2020.

 4) 3rd Wave Added

-- The men’s and women’s races will increase from 2 to 3 waves of equal size starting five minutes apart.
+- The men’s and women’s races will increase from 2 to 3 waves of equal size starting three minutes apart.

 - This rule is designed to reduce course congestion and improve safety.

 5) New July 3 Event Times (implemented in 2022)